Star Wars: why did the film make history?

 There is a moment in the first Star Wars film when the mystic Obi Wan Kenobi (Alec Guinness) detects across at great distance of space the destruction of a planet and remarks: “I felt a great disturbance in the Force… as if as if millions of voices suddenly cried out in terror and were suddenly silenced.”

-The release of the seventh instalment of the Star Wars saga therefore prompted the question of exactly what the particular “disturbance in the Force” associated with the release of the first film in the series back in May 1977 might mean historically.
+So what might the particular “disturbance in the Force” associated with the release of the first film in the series back in May 1977 mean historically?
 What does it say about the time in which it was made and the people who so took it to their hearts?
 And what does the ongoing success of the franchise say about us?

 A poster for the 1977 fantasy film 'Star Wars' starring Mark Hamill and Carrie Fisher.
 (Photo by Movie Poster Image Art/Getty Images)At one level, Star Wars was – and is – a commercial commodity: a milestone in the evolution of the film industry.
 Its creator, George Lucas, demonstrated that films could be made for families; that spectacular effects could help film to claw back some territory from the small-screen entertainment; and profits could be swollen to astonishing proportions though tie-in merchandise.